Tuamasaga: Malie & the Malietoa

 The village of Malie is the seat of the Malietoa.

 At a national level, the Malietoa title is one of the four Tama-a-Aiga (noble families) titles.
 Apia, the nation's capital, is situated in the north of the district.
-The national parliament also sits at Mulinu’u to the west of Apia, and the main seaport is situated at Matautu to the north of Apia around the shores of Apia harbour.
+The national parliament also sits at Mulinuʻu to the west of Apia, and the main seaport is situated at Matautu to the north of Apia around the shores of Apia harbour.